Georjane/LEO-Workshop-Website/README.md

 The project was completed with the aim of portraying a deep understanding of the HTML5, CSS3, Bootstrap, Sass and their best practises.
 The website has 3 main pages, the home page, the about page and the tickets page.
+Each of these pages consists of a navigation bar and a footer element.

+- the homepage has several sections that contain background images and linear gradients.
+Some sections were positioned using flex, others used the grid system while some used bootstrap. the navigation bar used floats also to position the hidden menu list.

+- the about page has a similar layout to the home page and has in addition to it, a carousel slide shows that were displayed using bootstrap.
+It also has a subscribe form to be filled

+- the tickets page has a form with 2 sections, the table and the input elements with radio buttons.

 This project covers the following HTML and CSS3 concepts
 - Sass